Can I get a mortgage on a fixed term or zero hours contract

 But that's where any similarity between the two types of working ends.

-Across industry forums, there is one huge common denominator underpinning professional advice:
+Across industry forums, there's one huge common denominator underpinning professional advice:

-It's good advice, too, even if you are only a second named applicant.
-You and your partner’s success getting a mortgage on a fixed term contract could hinge on you taking it.
+It's good advice, too, even if you are only a second-named applicant.
+You and your partner’s success in getting a mortgage on a fixed-term contract could hinge on you taking it.

 Why do we need a specialist broker at all?